Automorphisms of weighted projective hypersurfaces: Linearity of Hypersurface Automorphisms

-The second map is multiplication by $f$.
 By \cite[Section 1.4]{Dolgachev}, $H^1(\mathbb{P},\mathcal{O}_{\mathbb{P}}(m-d)) = 0$ for all $m$ because the dimension of the weighted projective space $\mathbb{P}$ is at least $2$.
 This is the analog of projective normality for weighted projective hypersurfaces.
 Therefore, we arrive at the exact sequence of global sections

 Since $S_m \cong \mathcal{O}_{\mathbb{P}}(m)$ and the image of the first map is $f S_{m-d}$, we may identify $H^0(X,\mathcal{O}_X(m))$ with the $m$th graded piece of $S/(f)$.
 Therefore,

 and similarly with $S'/(f')$.
 Thus, it will be enough to find maps $H^0(X,\mathcal{O}_X(m)) \rightarrow H^0(X',\mathcal{O}_{X'}(m))$ for each $m$ to build our desired map $S/(f) \rightarrow S'/(f')$.